JesseAldridge/markets/README.md

-I want to get global per-industry GDP over time.
+I want to get global per activity GDP over time.

 I do this using OECD data: